DDragon1/py-json-server/README.md

 - Get a specific Json with a specific URL (data in a collection)
 - Get a Json with randomize fields that have been configured in the input
 - Randomizble fields - string, int, float, timestamp, GEO position, ENUMS, object
 - Get an save the randomize response back in the mongoDB
+- Get a Json with relative randomize fields and save it back in the mongoDB
 - Get a Json with a `fake` url, so you can add every URI or params at the end of it

 ## Environment Variables